JS-DevTools/omnipath/README.md

 ### `basename(path, [ext], [options])`
-Returns the last portion of a path, optionally without the extension.

 - **path** (_required_) - `string` or `Url` or `OmniPath`<br>
 The path to be parsed.
 See [`parse`](#parsepath-options) for details.